 However, short distances and low traffic are advantages to cherish.
-Whether you have only few hours or few days, you get to experience a lot.
+Whether you have only a few hours or a few days, you get to experience a lot.

-Medieval Tallinn Old Town, which is in the list of UNESCO World Heritage Sites, is one of the best preserved Hanseatic town centres in the world.
-It is just a short walk away from the city business centre with its skyscrapers, modern hotels, restaurants and shopping malls.
+Medieval Tallinn Old Town, which is on the list of the UNESCO World Heritage Sites, is one of the best preserved Hanseatic town centres in the world.
+It is just a short walk away from the city's business centre with its skyscrapers, modern hotels, restaurants and shopping malls.

 Information about dining in Tallinn can be found here.